MajorFemi/alx-low_level_programming/README.md

 The Directory 0x0E-structures_typedef increase existing knowledge about struct, typedef.

 The Directory 0x0F-function_pointers further displays pointer to a function as we've previously learnt about double pointer and pointers

+The Directory 0x12-singly-linked_lists is a sub concept under DATA Structure